 This study is organised as follows: section 2 introduces the datasets extracted from the ERA5, NORA3 and NEWA databases, as well as the DWL data.
 Section 3 presents the metrics used for the error analysis and the data processing to collocate the modelled and measured data in space and time.
 Section 4 examines how site selection and measurement height affect the errors between wind atlases and remote-sensing measurements.
 Our findings underscore NORA3's and ERA5's reliability offshore, especially above 100 m.
-However, in coastal areas and complex terrains, regional model-based datasets , and sometimes and microscale wind models , are may be required to accurately capture local wind conditions.
-Section 4 also presents the influence of the choice how the selection of the wind atlas on-impacts the estimation of the capacity factor of modern wind turbines and airborne wind energy AWE systems.
+However, in coastal areas and complex terrains, regional model-based datasets and microscale wind models may be required to accurately capture local wind conditions.
+Section 4 also presents how the selection of the wind atlas impacts the estimation of the capacity factor of modern wind turbines and AWE systems.
 Finally, section 5 discusses the need for more powerful DWL profilers and the complementary role of mesoscale and microscale simulations for improved wind resource assessment.